AO Tennis review: Starts serviceable, but there are faults [UPDATED]

 What's it like out there on the hard court?
 Fun, but not worth a boisterous Lleyton Hewitt c'mon salute.
 Big Ant pitches AO Tennis as a serious simulation of the sport, where the timing of shots, court positioning, movement and real-world tennis strategies are all critical for success.
 That's definitely the case; this had me pulling out some of my old Top Spin 4 strategies, though I do feel both AO Tennis and Top Spin fall short of the control nuances and career depth of Tennis Elbow 2013 (a criminally-overlooked ugly duckling available on Steam).

 If you've never played a tennis sim before, the concepts here are pretty simple.
 You'll need to mix up the variety of shot types on your face buttons (lob, topspin, flat and slice) to set your own rhythm on the court and cross up your opponent.
 Working the angles is made easy with a handy white “delivery dot” that appears across the net; it sure does help when you're using shoulder button modifiers to sneakily make a drop shot, rush the net or do an inside out.
 Timing a shot is a cinch too thanks to a coloured bar that appears overhead.
 Obviously, early releases fall short of your intended destination, and over-long presses cause you to put too much pepper on the shot.
+Take to the court in the first big tennis game of the current console generation.

 Buy AO Tennis from Amazon AU